-Supplemental Security Income (SSI) is a Social Security Administration (SSA) program that gives cash assistance to people who are aged, blind, or disabled and who have limited income and assets.
-The amount received is based on financial need and living situation.
-In 2018, the maximum amount given is $750 for individuals and $1,125 if married.
+Supplemental Security Income (SSI) is a Social Security Administration (SSA) program.
+It gives cash benefit payments to people who have a disability, limited income and assets.
+Financial need and living situation determine the amount received.
+In 2020, the maximum amount given is $783 for individuals and $1,175 if married.

-- Children and youth under 18 with disabilities and limited parental/guardian income and assets
+- Children under 18 with disabilities and limited parental/guardian income and assets

 Medical Definition of Disability